VivienAdnot/Vanilla-JSONP/README.md

 # Vanilla Jsonp

-A tiny lib to fetch remote data via the jsonp protocol
+A simple way to fetch remote data via the jsonp protocol

 ### Install Dependencies